SioKCronin/swarmopt/README.md

 ![cartpole](./media/cartpole.gif)
 ![cartpole](./media/cartpole.gif)

 There are many particle swarm optimization (PSO) variations out there (prepare yourself for an onlsaught of acroynyms).

-How different are they from one another, and when it comes to RL, how do they stack up against methods like Deep Q-learning?
+When differentiates them?
+Are the reported observed differences between them truly significant?
+And when it comes to RL, how do they stack up against methods like Deep Q-learning?

 ## Particle Swarm Optimization (PSO) Variations